-^{2} Basic courses of the School in Science and Technology are excluded.
+^{2} Basic courses of the Graduate School in Science and Technology are excluded.
 General courses of the School in Science and Technology are included.

-^{3} Any courses including basic and general courses of the School in Science and Technology.
+^{3} Any courses including basic and general courses of the Graduate School in Science and Technology.

 ^{4} No credits given.
-Students must complete this coursework each semester.
+Students must register each semester.

-^{5} Students must take the Thesis Guidance course and pass oral and written exams of their master's thesis (please register for this course within the registration period for the semester during which you will submit a master's thesis).
+^{5} Students must take the Thesis Guidance course and pass oral and written exams of their master's thesis (please register for this course within the registration period of the semester during which you will submit a master's thesis).

-<General Courses of the School in Science and Technology>
+<General Courses of the Graduate School in Science and Technology>